pietronromano/azure-aks/nodeapp/my-readme.md

 # KUBERNETES #######################################################################
 #
-# Upload image to docker hub (simpler example than creating Service principle for ACR)
+# Upload image to docker hub
+## NOTE: Need to login before trying to push, otherwise get a:
+### "denied: requested access to the resource is denied"
 sudo docker login
 >user: pietronromano
 >pwd: ax…0